Chuck Dressen: Struggles in Washington and Milwaukee

-In 1962, Dressen returned to the minor leagues for one last assignment.
-He managed the Toronto Maple Leafs of the Triple-A International League, who had a working agreement with the Braves, to 91 victories.
+In 1962, Dressen returned to the minor leagues—yet remained in the Braves' organization—when he was named the skipper of the Toronto Maple Leafs of the Triple-A International League, who had a working agreement with Milwaukee.
+Under Dressen, the 1962 Leafs registered 91 victories, but fell in the playoffs to the eventual champion Atlanta Crackers.

-Last years
+Detroit Tigers

 As the 1963 season began, Dressen was out of uniform, scouting for the Dodgers.
 But after the Detroit Tigers won only 24 of their first 60 games under Bob Scheffing, Dressen was hired on June 18 to take over the team.
 He rallied the Tigers to a 55–47 record for the remainder of 1963, a first division finish in 1964, and was mentoring many of the key players who won the 1968 World Series for Detroit, including Denny McLain, Willie Horton, Mickey Lolich, Dick McAuliffe, Bill Freehan and others.

 However, by his third year with Detroit, Dressen's health began to fail.
 In 1965, a heart attack sidelined him during spring training and he didn't return as the Tigers' manager until May 31.
-He managed the first 26 games of the 1966 campaign before his hospitalization from a second cardiac event on May 16, leaving the Tigers in the care of acting managers Bob Swift, then, after Swift was sidelined by serious illness himself, Frank Skaff.
+He managed the first 26 games of the 1966 campaign before his hospitalization from a second cardiac event on May 16, leaving the Tigers in the care of acting managers Bob Swift, then, after Swift was sidelined in mid-July by serious illness himself, Frank Skaff.

-Dressen was reported to be recovering from his heart attack when he was stricken with a kidney infection, and died of cardiac arrest in a Detroit hospital on August 10, 1966.
-Because Dressen's year of birth was commonly listed as 1898 during his baseball career, his age was reported to be 67 at his death.
-However, recent sources such as Baseball Reference and Retrosheet have "backdated" his birth year to 1894, making him 71 years of age at his passing.
+Still on medical leave when August began, Dressen was reported to be recovering from his heart attack when he was stricken with a kidney infection, and died of cardiac arrest in a Detroit hospital on August 10, 1966.
+Because Dressen's year of birth was commonly listed as 1898 during his baseball career, his "baseball age" was reported to be 67 at his death.
+However, recent sources such as Baseball Reference and Retrosheet have backdated his birth year to 1894, making him 71 years old at his passing.
 He is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Known for his self-confidence, Dressen often told his star-studded Dodgers, "Just hold them for a few innings, fellas.
 I'll think of something."
 His career big league managerial record was 1,008–973–9 (.509), including a 298–166 (.642) mark in Brooklyn.